Gallagher 'injured' by Dias' dad in celebrations

 "I've got stitches in my top lip, two black eyes.
 As I'm going down the corridor, Pep is running up crying and we hug each other.

 "He says, 'What's up with your face?'
-And I said, 'Go and be with your players!'
+And I said, 'Go and be with your players!'"

 Dias' dad escaped injury, with Gallagher adding: "There's not a mark on him [Dias' dad].
 He's a big bear of a man.
 He almost knocked my teeth out."